rust-lang/rust-forge/profile-queries.md

 The details of this model are (currently) outside the scope of this document, however, we explain
-[some background of this model](#background), in an effort to explain how we profile it.
+[some background of this model](#background), in an effort to explain how we profile its performance.
 We intend this profiling effort to address [issue 42678](https://github.com/rust-lang/rust/issues/42678).

 ## Quick Start

+### 1. Compile `rustc`
 Compile the compiler, as usual:

 ```
 python x.py --stage 1
 ```

+### 2. Run `rustc`, with flags
-Run the compiler on a source file:
+Run the compiler on a source file, supplying two additional debugging flags with `-Z`:

 ```
 rustc -Z profile-queries -Z dump-dep-graph foo.rs
 ```

-Notice the two additional parameters:
+Regarding the two additional parameters:

 - `-Z profile-queries` tells the compiler to run a separate thread that profiles the queries made by the main compiler thread(s).